-Of course, there are exceptions to this rule depending on your specific situation and if he or she engages in attention seeking behavior and has a pervasive developmental disorder (PDD NOS), you may require a different approach using Applied Behavioral Analysis.
+Of course, there are exceptions to this rule depending on your specific situation and if he or she has undesired behavioral episodes and has a pervasive developmental disorder (PDD NOS), you may require a different approach using Applied Behavioral Analysis.

 What is most important is that you provide so much attention on a regular basis that he or she will not need to engage in attention seeking behavior as a method to get the focus on themselves.

 I realize this can be difficult, as I myself have a son and daughter that constantly want me to play with them.
 However, I also realize that when I consciously focus on applying the above techniques, the behaviors will decrease substantially and they are much better at being able to play by themselves.